 - Parallelize multiple datastore RPCs via the async datastore API (Java, Python), or goroutines (Go).

 Note: Small datastore operations include calls to allocate datastore ids or keys-only queries.
 See the pricing page for more information on costs.

 For Outgoing Bandwidth, one way to reduce usage is to, whenever possible, set

 Cache-Control header on your responses and set reasonable

 Cache-Control headers in this way will allow proxy

 servers and your clients' browser to cache responses for the designated period

 Incoming Bandwidth is more difficult to control, since that's the amount of data your users are sending to your app.
 However, this is a good opportunity to mention our DoS Protection Service for Python and Java, which allows you block traffic from IPs that you consider abusive.

 Managing other resources

-The last items on the report are the usages for the Email, XMPP, and Channel APIs.
-For these APIs, your best bet is to make sure you are using them effectively.
-One of the best strategies for auditing your usage of these APIs is to use Appstats (Python, Java) to make sure you're not making more calls than are necessary.
+The last items on the report are the usages for the Email API.
+For this API, your best bet is to make sure you are using it effectively.
+One of the best strategies for auditing your usage of the API is to use Appstats (Python, Java) to make sure you're not making more calls than are necessary.
 Also, it's always a good idea to make sure you are checking your error rates and looking out for any invalid calls you might be making.
 In some cases it might be possible to catch those calls early.